Owen Sound retirement homes

 Seniors who choose a retirement home that offers both independent and assisted living enjoy a continuum of care that allows them to remain within their community as they age.

 What do retirement homes cost in Owen Sound?

 Located about two and a half hours from Toronto, the Globe and Mail calls Owen Sound an affordable place for seniors to retire with the average house price approximately $190,000 and the average property tax bill about $3,100.
 A two-bedroom condo starts at $284,900.

 As a result, Toronto seniors are choosing to retire in Owen Sound because of the affordable waterfront property.
 The monthly rent of a retirement home in Owen Sound depends greatly on the type of suite and level of care you choose.
 Common suite options include studio apartments, one bedroom, one bedroom plus den, and two bedroom layouts.

-The average rent in Owen Sound is on par with the provincial average of $3,204 a month for a standard space (an increase of 4.5 percent), according to the Canadian Mortgage and Housing Corporation (CMHC).
+The average rent in Owen Sound is on par with the provincial average of $3,204 a month for a standard space, according to the Canadian Mortgage and Housing Corporation (CMHC).
 One of the major factors contributing to this rent increase is the increase in seniors living in new retirement residences.
-The CMHC noted, “Retirement homes [which] opened prior to 1990 are subject to guideline rent increases in Ontario and generally charge the lowest rents.”
+The CMHC also notes, “Retirement homes [which] opened prior to 1990 are subject to guideline rent increases in Ontario and generally charge the lowest rents.”

 Retirement savings, pensions, Canadian Pension Plan, Old Age Pension and other income sources like the sale of the family home are the most common ways for seniors to pay for retirement.